cryptomator/docs/source/hub/access-vault.rst

 Working with Vaults
 ===================

+.. note:: Vaults created with Hub are unlocked with the regular Cryptomator apps for desktop, Android and iOS.
+They can be downloaded `here <https://cryptomator.org/downloads/>`_.

 This section describes exemplarily how to unlock a vault in the Desktop app.
 Android and iOS work analogously.

 As described in :ref:`open an existing vault <desktop/adding-vaults/open-an-existing-vault>`, you should have already added the vault to the vault list, e.g., by selecting the `vault.cryptomator` file.